JoHNNyB92/linear_discrimination_analysis/README.md

+## LDA for topic categorization of NIPS machine learning conference

 Modelling of data in topics.
 As input data, papers from the NIPS (Neural Information Processing Systems) conference will be used.
 NIPS is a machine learning conference.
 Data can be downloaded from here: